NotaKennen/Discord-Message-Monitor/README.md

 # Discord Message Monitor
 The Discord message monitor is a self-bot tool to automatically gather and store messages in a convenient database.
 It's purpose is to work as a data-analysis tool so you can analyze any messages sent in any of your servers.
 It does NOT go through old messages (although that is planned, might still never make it), so it will only actively monitor newer messages, specifically the newest 50 messages will be grabbed on each channel check.

+As far as I'm aware, it runs on both Linux and Windows, although it was only tested on Windows 11.
+The only issue that should happen is the text formatting might be a bit broken if used on an unsupported console, but that's just for aesthetics anyway.

 ## Usage
 To use the monitor, you can simply run the main.py file.
 After that, it'll create some necessary files, mainly "token.txt", you should put an account's token here.
 The account can be anything, preferably a burner account (since there is a non-zero chance the account might get banned), you just need to join to servers you want to monitor with the account.